 For example, one military policy used to inform the alternatives development was the Optimized Fleet Response Plan, discussed in Section 1.4.2 (Optimized Fleet Response Plan), which changed how the Navy meets its readiness requirements.
-The data developed from the Optimized Fleet Response Plan informs the level of training, including the use of sonar sources and explosives, required by the Navy to meet its Title 10 responsibilities, which includes to maintain, train, and equip combat ready forces.
+The data developed from the Optimized Fleet Response Plan inform the level of training, including the use of sonar sources and explosives, required by the Navy to meet its Title 10 responsibilities, which include maintaining, training, and equipping combat-ready forces.
 Additionally, during prior phases of comprehensive environmental planning, the Navy assumed that all unit-level sonar training requirements were met through independent training events, meaning each active sonar training requirement was analyzed as a discrete event.
 This was done for two reasons.
 First, there was insufficient data to determine if training requirements were being met through means other than live at-sea training, such as through the use of simulated training.
-Second, since this data was unavailable during prior phases of environmental planning, the Navy wanted to ensure it did not underestimate the potential effects of these activities when seeking MMPA/Endangered Species Act (ESA) permits, resulting in permits with insufficient authority to support the Navy's requirements.
+Second, since these data were unavailable during prior phases of environmental planning, the Navy wanted to ensure it did not underestimate the potential effects of these activities when seeking MMPA/ESA permits, resulting in permits with insufficient authority to support the Navy's requirements.
 This could have resulted in the possibility of exceeding permit limits and resulted in non-compliance with the law.